Budease/budease/README.md

-# Landing Page for Budease.
+# Landing Page for Budeasy.
 ## A chrome plug in to simplify shopping.
 ### Store in your cart and compare across sites.